nisalperera/ros2-docker/README.md

    git clone https://github.com/nisalperera/ros2-docker.git
    cd ros2-docker
    git checkout foxy
+   git submodule update --init --recursive # Optional: If you want custom models and worlds in Gazebo you can pull this git repo.
    ```
 3. Open the folder in VS Code and reopen in container:
    - Open VS Code in `ros2-docker`.
    - Change the build arguements and environment variables as you want.
    - Press CTRL+SHIFT+P to open command palette, Search for “Dev Containers: Reopen in Container” and press enter to run it.
-   - VS Code will build the ROS 2 Foxy dev image and start a container using the provided devcontainer configuration.
+   - VS Code will build the ROS 2 Foxy image and start a container using the provided devcontainer configuration.

 ## Build Arguements
    - `ROS_DISTRO` - ROS2 distribution for the docker container.
 Do not change this.
 If you do, It will break the setup.